jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-only store what they really need, ultimately enabling SOCs to reduce data volumes to the SIEM (and associated cost) without losing the residual value and accessibility of the underlying data.In March 2021, Group CTO Ollie Whitehouse published a two\-part series on Deception Engineering.
+only store what they really need, ultimately enabling SOCs to reduce data volumes to the SIEM (and associated cost) without losing the residual value and accessibility of the underlying data.
+In March 2021, Group CTO Ollie Whitehouse published a two\-part series on Deception Engineering.
 In part 1, Deception Engineering: exploring the use of Windows Service Canaries against ransomware, in which he